As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 6 months

-Adult canine teeth should have fully erupted.
-This is an easy way to determine a dog’s age by counting back 6 months to their birthdate when the canines have fully erupted:
+Adult canine teeth should have fully erupted around the 6 month mark.
+At this point, you can easily determine a dog’s age by counting back 6 months to their birthdate.

 adult canine teeth have fully erupted

-All of the permanent teeth behind the canines (premolars and molars) will erupt (5-7 months).
+All of the permanent teeth behind the canines (premolars and molars) will erupt at around the 5-7 month mark.
 This can be a time of intense chewing for a teething puppy.

 1-year old

-All 42 permanent teeth have erupted and should be clean and in good condition (adult stage).
+All 42 permanent teeth have erupted and should be clean and in good condition.
+They are at the adult stage at this time.

 2 to 4 year old

 Mild tartar accumulation on the teeth has occurred and you may see mild wear on the surfaces.
-This is the age to start yearly veterinary dental exams, and if needed, prophylactic cleanings.
+This is the age to start yearly veterinary dental exams prophylactic cleanings (if needed).

-As dogs get closer to the beginning of their senior years (7-10 years), tartar accumulation on the teeth becomes more and more evident (assuming no dental care), as shown in the picture below:
+As dogs get closer to the beginning of their senior years (7-10 years), tartar accumulation on the teeth becomes more and more evident with no dental care—as shown in the picture below.

 10+ years old

-Senior dogs whose teeth have not been professionally cleaned will have more tartar accumulation, more wear, and gingivitis.
-Teeth will often become painful and even loose as the roots are damaged.
+Senior dogs whose teeth have not been professionally cleaned will have even more tartar accumulation, wear, and gingivitis.
+Teeth will often become painful and sometimes may loosen as the roots are damaged.
 These dogs often also have graying hair, loss of muscle mass, and cloudy eyes.

-Especially prominent in small dog breeds, older dogs whose teeth have not been properly cared for may experience severe dental disease.
-This disease can lead to heart, liver, and kidney failure and must be addressed immediately.
+Older dogs whose teeth have not been properly cared for may experience severe dental disease.
+Dental disease can lead to heart, liver, and kidney failure and must be addressed immediately.
+It’s especially prominent in smaller dog breeds.

 Author